fishy/fsdb/README.md

-Further more, FSDB provided a hybrid implementation, which allows you to put some of your data on a remote bucket (AWS S3, Google Cloud Storage, etc.), providing an even better price per GB and larger latency.
+Further more, FSDB provided a hybrid implementation, which allows you to put some of your data on a remote bucket (AWS S3, Google Cloud Storage, etc.), providing an even better price per GB (and higher latency).

 ## Highlights